Fujian White Crane

 By applying the basic principles to the repetitive practice of the Forms, we can transition from the normal habit of externally (mis-)coordinated movement to new habits of synchronised whole-body movement.

-First, the choreography and accuracy of movement are learned, and then we put the principles into the movements of the Forms to create the substance – stability, agility and relaxed force – and what comes out will be the martial function that can be practised in partner training.
+First, the choreography and accuracy of movement are learned, then we put the principles into the movements of the Forms to create the substance – stability, agility and relaxed force – and what comes out will be the martial function that can be practised in partner training.

 Relaxed force